sabpereira/ThinkStats2/project1/report1.md

 ![](https://github.com/sabpereira/ThinkStats2/blob/master/project1/output_48_0.png)

-Excluding the year 2003, my function for finding the Average Life Expectancy from the AADR produces a result accurate to within .15 years of the true ALE, so it is a decently good estimator of the life expectancy we would expect to see if there were no contributing opioid related deaths.
+Excluding the year 2003, my function for finding the Average Life Expectancy from the AADR produces a result accurate to within .15 years of the true ALE, so it is a good estimator of the life expectancy we would expect to see if there were no contributing opioid related deaths.

 ## **Results**